sharmasue83/Project-3/README.md

   a) Create an HTML page with the movie series data that can be filtered from a drop down menu.
   b) Group by tv series data and create different graphs.
   c) Create a geographical TVSeries map using leaflet and mapbox.
+6) Deploy the website with Heroku.

 RESOURCES:
 https://www.tvmaze.com/api

-TECHNOLOGIES USED: Python, Flask, Pandas, JavaScript, HTML, CSS.
+TECHNOLOGIES USED: Python, Flask, SQL, Pandas, JavaScript, HTML, CSS, Heroku

-This Project aims to create an interactive web page using TVMAZE API documentation.
 Launch the Heroku app at: https://tv-series-uoft.herokuapp.com/